AkemiTCGyt/AkemiTCGyt/README.md

-👋 Hi, I’m Thomas Le a back-end software developer working on becoming full-stack.
+👋 Hi, I’m Thomas Le and I'm a back-end software developer working on becoming full-stack.
 I currently have a Bachelors in Operations and Information Management with a minor in Information Technology.

 👀 I’m interested in learning more coding languages and programs because it keeps my mind busy and satiated!